Japanese Green Tea Benefits Health and Life

 If the amount of bad cholesterol in the blood becomes too much, it is collected on blood vessel walls and can lead to arteriosclerosis.

-Recent studies have revealed a beneficial action of green tea in reducing LDL cholesterol levels.
+Recent studies have shown that green tea reduces LDL cholesterol levels.

 Green tea improves digestion